sreenathsnv/triv_training/OOPS.md

 ### Dynamic  binding / Polymorphism

 Since the child object has some part of parent class in the memory, during the runtime , parent class will be able to refer that area.
-The JVM cant identify this during the compile time.
+The JVM can't identify this during the compile time.

 ```